-- a) Provide the minimum number of pre-service or orientation training hours on health and safety topics for caregivers, teachers, and directors required for the following: - 1.
-Licensed child care centers: 15 - 2.
-Licensed FCC homes: 15 - 3.
-In-home care: - This category would include relative providers only.
-These providers receive pre-service training. - Variations for exempt provider settings: Relative providers are exempt but also receive pre-service training. - b) Provide the length of time that providers have to complete trainings subsequent to being hired (must be 3 months or fewer) - Providers must take pre-service training prior to working with children.
+a) Provide the minimum number of pre-service or orientation training hours on health and safety topics for caregivers, teachers, and directors required for the following:

-- c) Identify below the pre-service or orientation training requirements for each topic (98.41(a)(1)(i through xi)). - 1.
-Prevention and control of infectious diseases (including immunizations) - Provide the citation for this training requirement.
-Delacare: Regulations for Early Care and Education Regulations 25 and Delacare Regulations for Family and Large Family Homes Regulations 6, 14, and 58. - Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?
-X Yes No - 2.
-Prevention of sudden infant death syndrome and the use of safe-sleep practices - Provide the citation for this training requirement.
-Delacare: Regulations for Early Care and Education Regulations 25 and Delacare Regulations for Family and Large Family Homes Regulations 6, 14 and 58. - Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?
-X Yes No - 3.
-Administration of medication, consistent with standards for parental consent - Provide the citation for this training requirement.
-Delacare: Regulations for Early Care and Education Regulations 25 and 60 and Delacare Regulations for Family and Large Family Homes Regulations 6, 14 and 58. - Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?
-Yes

-X No
+1. Licensed child care centers:

+2. Licensed FCC homes:

+3. In-home care:

+This category would include relative providers only.
+These providers receive preservice training.

+4. Variations for exempt provider settings:

+Relative providers are exempt but also receive pre-service training.

+b) Provide the length of time that providers have to complete trainings subsequent to being hired (must be 3 months or fewer)

+Providers must take pre-service training prior to working with children.

+c) Explain any differences in pre-service or orientation training requirements based on the ages of the children served n/a d) Describe how the training is offered, including any variations in delivery (e.g. across standards, in rural areas, etc.) Note: There is no federal requirement on how a training must be delivered e) Identify below the pre-service or orientation training requirements for each topic (98.41(a)(1)(i through xi)).

+Prevention and control of infectious diseases (including immunizations) Provide the citation for this training requirement, including citations for both licensed and license-exempt providers

+Delacare: Regulations for Early Care and Education Regulations 25 and Delacare Regulations for Family and Large Family Homes Regulations 6, 14, and 58.

+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in licensed CCDF programs are allowed to care for children unsupervised?

+🖸 Yes

+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised?

+5.2.3e 2.
+Prevention of sudden infant death syndrome and the use of safe-sleep practices

+Provide the citation for this training requirement, including citations for both licensed and license-exempt providers

+Delacare: Regulations for Early Care and Education Regulations 25 and Delacare Regulations for Family and Large Family Homes Regulations 6, 14 and 58.

+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in licensed CCDF are allowed to care for children unsupervised?

+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised?

+5.2.3e 3.
+Administration of medication, consistent with standards for parental consent Provide the citation for this training requirement, including citations for both licensed and license-exempt providers

+Delacare: Regulations for Early Care and Education Regulations 25 and 60 and Delacare Regulations for Family and Large Family Homes Regulations 6, 14 and 58

+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in licensed CCDF programs are allowed to care for children unsupervised?

+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised?

 In centers, typically a few people who are medication certified are assigned to administer medication.
 Currently, centers, family and large family providers may opt out of providing medication.
 However, the Office of Child Care Licensing is currently revising the regulations to require someone to be onsite to administer medication when a child in care may need medication.
-This person must be certified to administer medication
+This person must be certified to administer medication.